 Jessica: I did not.
 I didn’t even know another transgender person at the time.
 I had seen websites and tried talking to people online, but everyone was so secretive or fetishized it as just a sexual “experiment” to help get them off.
 I quickly gave up hope of meeting anyone else like me.

-Jessica: There are a few such as Lavern Cox, whom I had the pleasure of meeting two years ago.
+Jessica: There are a few, such as Laverne Cox, whom I had the pleasure of meeting two years ago.
 Janet Mock, Martine Rothblatt, Jamie Clayton, and Laura Jane Grace.
-All absolutely amazing women who are making a difference for all of us, and showing the world that we are real people with dreams, goals, and lives that are just like everyone else’s.
+All absolutely amazing women who are making a difference for all of us and showing the world that we are real people with dreams, goals, and lives that are just like everyone else’s.

-For almost 5 years I’ve been living under a bridge.
-Every so often I find a place to stay for a week or two.
+For almost five years, I’ve been living under a bridge.
+Every so often, I find a place to stay for a week or two.
 As I have no friends, no family, and no way to change my situation, my life continues to go nowhere.

 Jessica: There are a few changes that are actually happening for the betterment of the trans communities.
 However, until we can find a way to stop the hate and stop people from killing us, nothing will ever truly get better.

 Jessica: I can’t really comment much on this question.
-The LGBTQ community here isn’t really friendly towards the “T”.
-Most of them feel we are just “pretending” in order to take something from them.
+The LGBTQ community here isn’t really friendly toward the “T.” Most of them feel we are just “pretending” in order to take something from them.

 Jessica: The media in all its forms should ONLY use actual trans actors for trans parts.

-Monika: Do you think that in our lifetime we could live to see the day when a transgender woman could become the President of the USA?
-Or the First Lady at least? :)
+Monika: Do you think it’s possible in our lifetime to see a transgender woman become President of the United States, or at least the First Lady? :)

 Jessica: I sure hope so.

-Monika: Do you like fashion?
-What kind of outfits do you usually wear?
-Any special fashion brands, colors, or trends?
+Monika: Are you interested in fashion?
+What kinds of outfits do you usually wear?
+Any favorite colors, brands, or trends?

-Jessica: There is a lot of factors that help me decide what I wear for the day.
-How I feel, where I’m going, who will be my primary interaction.
+Jessica: There are a lot of factors that help me decide what I wear for the day, how I feel, where I’m going, who I’ll be interacting with primarily.
 Usually, it’s dressy casual.
 I always like to look good when I go out into public.
 Pink!
 Pink is my everything as far as colors go.
 Literally, 80% of my wardrobe is pink.
 Used to be 100% black, but I’m trying to mix it up a bit.
 Lol.

 Jessica: I have never seen one.
 Though I think it’s amazing that my sisters are winning beauty pageants in countries around the world.